 - Course Assurance arrangements with partner institutions are confirmed

-- Centrelink updated with course information
+- Centrelink is updated with course information

-- Commonwealth HELP notified.
+- Commonwealth HELP is notified.

 5 Re-Accreditation of Course